What They Told Us: Reviewing Last Week’s Key Polls - Week Ending August 26, 2023

--- Thirty percent (30%) of voters say the country is headed in the right direction.
+- Thirty-two percent (32%) of Likely U.S. Voters think the country is heading in the right direction.

 Visit the Rasmussen Reports home page for the latest current polling coverage of events in the news.
 The page is updated several times each day.